zebscripts/AFK-Daily/.wiki/Get started.md

 4. Change the [script config](https://github.com/zebscripts/AFK-Daily/wiki/Config) to your needs.
 5. Run the script and watch it do stuff for you!
 It's fun, I promise.

 That is the general order in which you should be doing things.
-We recommend hitting the `Next page` button at the end of this page to navigate to the next one, or you can always quickly jump to a specific guide through the sidebar.
+We recommend hitting the `Next page` button at the bottom of each page to navigate to the next one, or you can always quickly jump to a specific guide through the sidebar.

 Also, take a look at the [tips](https://github.com/zebscripts/AFK-Daily/wiki/Tips) or [troubleshooting](https://github.com/zebscripts/AFK-Daily/wiki/Troubleshooting) articles for some more info.